internetarchive/dweb-mirror/INSTALLATION-dev.md

 ```

 Restart your machine and check that http://localhost:4244 still works.

+#### On Linux
+Some variation of the code in [./install.sh](./install.sh) will be needed,
+this hasn't been tested as for development we always run the server manually in the debugger,

 ### 8. Making changes
 You can make changes in the UI in dweb-archive, iaux/packages/ia-components, bookreader